 UE Social Media

-UE maintains an active presence on the two largest social media platforms, Facebook and Twitter.
-The national union’s Facebook page can be found at facebook.com/ueunion and the national union’s Twitter handle is @ueunion.
-Both of these are great ways to stay up with the latest UE news.
+UE maintains an active presence on three of the largest social media platforms, Facebook, Instagram, and Twitter.
+The National Union’s Facebook page can be found at facebook.com/ueunion and the National Union’s handle on both Twitter and Instagram is @ueunion.
+All of these are great ways to stay up with the latest UE news.
 Many UE members share photos of UE activities on Instagram using the hashtag #ueunion.

 Many UE locals use their own Facebook pages to share information and promote discussion among members.
 Just go to facebook.com and use the Search bar to find what’s available.
 If your local doesn’t currently have a Facebook page, setting one up is fairly easy.